yedidyakfir/rapyer/README.md

 ### Consistent Local and Redis State

-RedisPydantic keeps your local Python objects in sync with Redis:
+Rapyer keeps your local Python objects in sync with Redis:

 ```python
 user = User(tags=["python"])